 My first paying gig as a writer came when I enlisted in the Army Reserve as a military journalist.
 Armed with pen, paper, camera, and weapon, I spent five years—including two tours in Iraq—writing and publishing stories about the men and women serving in the Army.
 After five years, and a few more hobbies here and there, I left the field of military journalism and commissioned as an active duty military police officer.
-Now, I write long and short fiction, am an active member of the Society for Creative Anachronism, and am currently training for my second attempt at successfully completing a Half IRONMAN triathlon.
+Now, I write long and short fiction, am an active member of the Society for Creative Anachronism, serve in the Army Reserve, and am currently training for my third attempt at successfully completing a Half IRONMAN triathlon.

-My goal is to write engaging, entertaining fantasy set in contemporary times, peopled with characters who are flawed but unforgettable.
-Although I no longer write Army news stories, my aim is to bring the military I’ve lived and experienced to life for reader, to do my small part to bridge the military-civilian divide.
+My goal is to write engaging, entertaining speculative fiction, peopled with characters who are flawed but unforgettable.
+Although I no longer write Army news stories, I often find myself writing about the military I’ve lived and experienced, bringing these stories to life for reader, and perhaps doing my small part to bridge the military-civilian divide.